Skip to content

 John O’Shea

 John O’Shea is a former professional footballer from Waterford, County Waterford.
-O’Shea joined Manchester United when he was just 17 years old and went on to make 256 appearances for the club playing as a defender and a defensive midfielder, scoring 10 goals.
+He joined Manchester United when he was just 17 years old and made 256 appearances for the club, playing as a defender and a defensive midfielder and scoring 10 goals.

-O’Shea was a regular starter for Manchester United and was an integral part of the team who won the UEFA Champions League in the 2007/08 season.
-Other footballing honours include the Premier League (x5); The FA Cup, The League Cup (x2), The FIFA Club World Cup, FAI Senior Player of the Year, UEFA European U-16 Championship.
+O’Shea was a regular starter for Manchester United and an integral part of the team that won the UEFA Champions League in the 2007/08 season.
+Other footballing honours include the Premier League (x5), the FA Cup, The League Cup (x2), The FIFA Club World Cup, FAI Senior Player of the Year, and the UEFA European U-16 Championship.

 After leaving Manchester United in 2011, he played 5 more seasons in the Premier League at Sunderland.

-O’Shea scored against Germany in the Euro 2016 Qualifying campaign which helped the Republic of Ireland to qualify for Euro 2016.
+O’Shea scored against Germany in the Euro 2016 qualifying campaign, which helped the Republic of Ireland qualify for Euro 2016.

 Barry McGuigan

 McGuigan’s professional career began in May of 1981 when he beat Selvin Bell by TKO in the second round in Dublin.
-In his professional career, he won 32 fights, 28 of those came by way of knock-out.
+In his professional career, he won 32 fights, 28 of which came through knock-out.

 McGuigan currently works as a boxing pundit for Sky Sports and has also delved into acting, appearing in the film Malicious Intent (2000).
-He has also had two biographies written about him and has appeared on the third series of ITV’s Hells Kitchen in 2007.
+He also had two biographies written about him, and he appeared on the third series of ITV’s Hells Kitchen in 2007.
 He was then crowned the winner by a public vote.

 The island of Ireland has produced some of Europe’s finest sporting heroes.
-To find out more about the island’s sporting heritage, visit ConnollyCove: your one-stop-shop for Irish heritage and travel.
+To learn more about the island’s sporting heritage, visit ConnollyCove, your one-stop shop for Irish heritage and travel.

 Leave a comment